 The entry fee is Rs.500 per person from both sides.

 This area is home to wild animals.
 Hence, camping is prohibited anywhere on the trek.

 How to arrange a Guide for the trek

 If you plan to trek from Mallandur, going with a guide is mandatory.
 You can book any of the homestays/hotels in Agumbe and ask them to arrange for a guide.

 But if the guide is from Agumbe, you'll have bear the cost of his travel from Kigga to Agumbe after the trek.
 An auto would cost Rs 1000.
 If you're staying at Agumbe, you can all come back in the same vehicle.

 Stay Options near Narasimha Parvatha Trek

-If you’re trekking from Mallandur and going by your own vehicle, you can opt to stay at the guide Avin’s place or in Agumbe.
-You have a few homestays and even a few hotels in Agumbe.
+If you’re trekking from Mallandur and going by your own vehicle, you have a few homestays and even a few hotels in Agumbe.